 - Providing suggestions on potential speakers to the incoming board chairman (November – December);

 CFA WOMEN'S NETWORK

-The CFA Women’s Network mission is to inspire female engagement in the CFA Program, support women in their financial career and promote demand for diversity.
-We believe investor outcomes are significantly benefitted by encouraging diversity in the investment management profession globally.
+The CFA Women’s Network mission is to inspire female engagement in the CFA program and support women in their financial career.
+We believe investor outcomes are significantly benefitted by encouraging diversity in the investment management and financial services profession globally.

 The values and goals for the CFA Women’s Network volunteers are:

 - Educate on opportunities & investor/industry benefits

 - Build camaraderie

 - Lead by example

 - Develop engagement